 Hiking around Salina

-Our best walk/hike though was to the tiny beach village Pollara.
-We started by following the main road out of Malfa, running against the high slopes of the volcanic cliffs, towards Pollara.
-We reached the viewpoint from where the ascent to Monte dei Porri starts and had a snack break while enjoying the panoramic view.
-Further along the road, we found a walking path leading to the town.
+Our best walk/hike though was from Malfa to the tiny beach village Pollara.
+The main road out of Malfa, runs against high slopes off volcanic cliffs, towards Pollara.
+On the way to Pollara is located a great panoramic viewpoint from where the ascent to the volcano Monte dei Porri starts.
+Further along the road, is a walking path leading to the town.
 The path runs on a hill slope where a large number of huge cactuses, caper bushes, and wildflowers grows.
 This hike was breathtakingly beautiful.

 The original beach in Pollara is closed because it’s been suffering from erosion.
 There are a paved path and stairs carved out in the rocks leading down the mountainside and from here is a great view of Pollara bay.